dahliaOS/documentation/docs/articles/pangolin/Pangolin-Desktop.md

 + May 17, 2019, A Text editor called "Petal" was merged into Pangolin
 + June 30, 2019, The launcher was given an updated look featuring cards, was not yet functional
 + May 26, App icons were finally added to the launcher, they were not yet functional
-+ May 31, 2020, User @kanouharu implemented a basic app launching ability to the panel icons
++ May 31, 2020, @kanouharu implemented a basic app launching ability to the panel icons
 + June 6, 2020, a basic task manager was implemented
 + June 12, 2020, @SincerelyFaust migrated the codebase to Apache 2.0 rather than the GPL, the beginning of dahliaOS' transistion to Apache.
 + June 20, 2020, @larsb24 made significant changes to the backend as well as improving the quicksettings.